brodriguezmilla/WebScrapingCFCBS4/readme.txt

 Scraping a Particular Website

-A not-for-profit company asked me to find the contact person and the mailing address of the Community Foundations of Canada (CFC) sites across the nation, as they want to reach out to them.
+A not-for-profit organization asked me to find the contact person and the mailing address of the Community Foundations of Canada (CFC) sites across the nation, as they want to reach out to them.

 Doing this task manually, this is, by copy-pasting each required field into a spreadsheet,